sim31/frapps/docs/WALKTHROUGH_DEPLOY.md

 ### 8. Setup SSL Certificates

-Use Let's Encrypt for free SSL certificates:
+One way is to use Let's Encrypt for free SSL certificates:

 ```bash
 sudo certbot --nginx -d <subdomain>.<domain> -d <subdomain>-ornode.<domain>